Top Mental Models for Thinkers

 capital requirements | Economics | Actual cash on hand for banks to theoretically offer at a given time, with the rest lended out as leverage | |

-carbon-14 | Scientific Law | Science & Technology | |
+carbon-14 | Scientific Law | Science | |

-carbon dating | Method | Science & Technology | A way to scientifically determine the age of an object |
+carbon dating | Method | Science | A way to scientifically determine the age of an organic object by radioactive decay. |

-carpe diem | Ancient Wisdom | Philosophy | in Latin, "seize the day" -- a reference often used to motivate oneself and others to act boldly and live vigorously in the moment |
+carpe diem | Ancient Wisdom | Philosophy | In Latin, "seize the day" -- a reference often used to motivate oneself and others to act boldly and live vigorously in the moment. |

 cartel | Economics | ||

-catalyst | Model | Science & Technology | |
+catalyst | Model | Science | |

-categorical data | Statistics | ||
+categorical data | Math | ||

 causa-sui project | Theory | Psychology | |